SaifAqqad/AHK_MicMute/README.md

     ```

 ## Known issues
-* When running MicMute alongside [Microsoft powertoys](https://github.com/microsoft/PowerToys), powertoys might conflict with MicMute and the hotkeys will stop working. [microsoft/PowerToys#2132](https://github.com/microsoft/PowerToys/issues/2132)
+* When running MicMute alongside [Microsoft Powertoys](https://github.com/microsoft/PowerToys), they might conflict with each other, which may result in the hotkeys not working at all. see [microsoft/PowerToys#2132](https://github.com/microsoft/PowerToys/issues/2132)

 ## Libraries and resources used